dawn-boy/obsidian-notes/Tech/Networking.md

 			- first, the device sends a synchronise (SYN) request to a server
 			- second, the server responds with a SYN/ACK packet to acknowledge receipt of the device's request
 			- finally, the ACK signal sent to the server.
 A TCP connection is this formed.
-		In TCP/IP model, the TCP occurs at the transport layer.
+		In TCP/IP model, **the TCP occurs at the transport layer.**
 	- User Datagram Protocol (UDP)
 		1. UDP is a connection-less protocol that does not establish a connection between the devices before a transmission
-		2. This makes it less reliable than TCP, but for faster transmissions, UDP works great In TCP/IP model, the UDP occurs at the transport layer
+		2. This makes it less reliable than TCP, but for faster transmissions, UDP works great In TCP/IP model, **the UDP occurs at the transport layer**
 	- Hypertext Transfer Protocol (HTTP)
 		1. provides a method of communication between clients and servers.
-		2. HTTP uses port 80
+		2. HTTP uses **port 80**
-		3. HTTP is considered insecure, so it is being replaced by HTTPS which is a secure version In TCP/IP model, The HTTP occurs at the application layer
+		3. HTTP is considered insecure, so it is being replaced by HTTPS which is a secure version In TCP/IP model, **The HTTP occurs at the application layer**
 	- Domain Name System (DNS)
 		1. Translates internet domain names into IP address
 		2. When a client wishes to access a website domain, a query is sent to the DNS server which looks up the IP address of the corresponding domain
-		3. DNS normally uses port 53, however if the DNS requests are large, it'll switch to using the TCP protocol In TCP/IP model, DNS occurs at the application layer
+		3. DNS normally uses **port 53**, however if the DNS requests are large, it'll switch to using the TCP protocol In TCP/IP model, **DNS occurs at the application layer**
 - management protocols
 	used for monitoring and managing activity on a network.
 They include protocols for error reporting and optimizing performance on the network.
 	- Simple Network Management Protocol (SNMP)
 		1. Monitors and manages devices on a network
 		2. SNMP can reset a password on a network device or change it's baseline configuration
 		3. SNMP can also send requests to network devices to report on how much network's bandwidth is being used up.
-		In TCP/IP model, SNMP occurs at the application layer
+		In TCP/IP model, **SNMP occurs at the application layer**
 	- Internet Control Message Protocol (ICMP)
 		1. ICMP is used by devices to tell each other about data transmission errors across the network
 		2. Used by receiving device to send a report to the sending device about the data transmission
-		3. ICMP is commonly used as a quick way to troubleshoot network connectivity and latency by issuing the "ping" command In TCP/IP model, ICMP occurs at the network layer
+		3. ICMP is commonly used as a quick way to troubleshoot network connectivity and latency by issuing the "ping" command In TCP/IP model, **ICMP occurs at the network layer**
 - security protocols
 	These protocols ensures that the data is sent and recieved securely over the network.
 They uses encryption algorithms to achieve this.
 	- Hypertext Transfer Protocol Secure (HTTPS)
 		1. provides a secure method of communication between clients and servers.
 		2. HTTPS is a secure version of HTTP that uses secure sockets layer (SSL)/ transport layer security (TLS) encryption on all transmission
-		3. HTTPS uses the port 443
+		3. HTTPS uses the **port 443**
-		In TCP/IP model, HTTPS occurs at the application layer.
+		In TCP/IP model, **HTTPS occurs at the application layer.**
 	- Secure File Transfer Protocol (SFTP)
 		1. A secure version of FTP that uses secure shell (SSH) to transfer files from one device to another over a network
-		2. SFTP uses the port 22 through TCP
+		2. SFTP uses the **port 22** through **TCP**
 		3. SSH uses advanced encryption standard (AES) and other types of encryption.
 		4. SFTP is used often with cloud storage.
 Every time a user uploads or downloads a file from cloud storage, the file is transferred using SFTP
-		In TCP/IP model, SFTP occurs at the application layer
+		In TCP/IP model, **SFTP occurs at the application layer**

-# Network Address Translation
+## Network Address Translation (NAT)
 - the devices on a local home network each have a private IP address that they use to communicate with eachother, but inorder for a device with private IP address to communicate with the public internet, they need to have a public IP address otherwise their responses will not be routed correctly.
 - So, Instead of having a dedicated public IP address for each of the devices on the local network, the router can replace a private source IP address with it's public IP address and this process is known as Network Address Translation (NAT)
 - NAT generally requires a firewall or a router to be specifically configured to perform NAT
-- In TCP/IP model, NAT is a part of the internet layer and transport layer.
+- In TCP/IP model, **NAT is a part of the internet layer and transport layer.**
--
+## Dynamic Host Configuration Protocol (DHCP)
+- Dynamic host configuration protocol (DHCP) is in the management protocols
+- It is used on a network to configure devices.
+It assigns a unique IP address and provides the addresses of the appropriate DNS server and default gateway for each device
+- DHCP servers run on **port 67** using **UDP** while DHCP clients operate on **port 68** using **UDP**
+- In TCP/IP model, **DHCP is found at the application layer.**
+## Address Resolution Protocol (ARP)
+- IP address of a device may change but MAC (media access control) address is permanent.
+- ARP translates the IP addresses that are found in data packets into the MAC (media address control) address of the hardware device.
+- It does this by maintaining an ARP table which contains the IP addresses and it's corresponding MAC (media address control) address of the device in the local network
+- each device in the network performs ARP to keep track of matching IP and MAC addresses in an ARP cache
+- ARP does not have a specific port number
+- In TCP/IP model, **ARP is found at the network access layer**
+## Telnet
+- It allows the device to communicate with another device or server and sends all the information in clear text
+- It uses command line prompts to control another device similar to secure shell (SSH) but telnet is not as secured as SSH
+- Telnet uses the **port 23** using **TCP**
+- In TCP/IP model, **Telnet is found at the application layer**
+## Secure shell (SSH)
+- secure shell protocol (SSH) is used to create a secure connection with a remote system
+- provides an alternative for secure authentication and encrypted communication
+- SSH uses the **port 22** using **TCP**
+- In TCP/IP model, **SSH occurs at the application layer**
+## Post Office Protocol (POP)
+- It is used to manage and retrieve email from a mail server
+- Many organizations have a dedicate mail server that handles incoming and outgoing mail for users on the network.
+User devices will send requests to the remote mail server an download email messages locally.
+- eg: when an email application is refreshed and your feed gets updated in real-time, POP and IMAP (internet message access protocol) is working behind the curtains
+- Unencrypted plaintext emails use the **port 110** with **TCP**
+- Encrypted emails use the **port 995** with **secure sockets layer/transport layer security (SSL/TLS) over TCP/UDP**
+- While using POP, a mail has to be downloaded before it can be read, and POP do not support syncing emails
+- In TCP/IP model, POP is found at the application layer
+## Internet Message Access Protocol (IMAP)
+- IMAP is used for incoming emails.
+It downloads the headers of the email but not it's content.
+The content stays on the mail server which allows users to access their email from multiple devices
+- using IMAP allows users to partially read email before it finishes download and it can sync email.
+However it is slower than POP3.
+- Unecrypted emails use **port 143** over **TCP**
+- Encrypted emails use **port 993** with **TLS over TCP**
+## Simple Mail Transfer Protocol (SMTP)
+- SMTP is used to transmit and route email from the sender to the recipient's address.
+- It works with Message Transfer Agent (MTA) software which searches DNS servers to resolve email addresses to IP addresses
+- Unencrypted emails uses **port 25** over **TCP/UDP**.
+This port is often used for high volume spam (spicy).
+SMTP helps to filter out spam by limiting the amount of emails a source can send at a time.
+- Encrypted emails uses **port 587** using **TLS** over **TCP/UDP**